araxiaonline/araxiacode.github.io/docs/wowapi/classes/HookScripts.md

 - OnValueChanged
 - OnTextChanged

-All other events can be used and referenced here: [Script Type events](https://warcraft.wiki.gg/wiki/Widget_script_handlers)
+All events can be used and referenced here: [Script Type events](https://warcraft.wiki.gg/wiki/Widget_script_handlers)

 ### Example Usage